ClubObsidian/StaffDocuments/SERVERRULES.md

 ####7.
 Don't harass other players.

 Constantly calling someone names or insulting them in any way is not allowed.
-The punsihment depends on severity of the offence.
+The punishment depends on severity of the offence.

 ####8.
 No racial slurs.